ICST Ambi Motion Markers

 Check:

-Usually this means there is only one segment left between the current S marker and the last marker.
+There is only one segment left between the current S marker and the last marker.
+Set S to an earlier marker.

 CSV import fails